top of page

 Psilocybin and Anti-Aging: Hype, Hope, or Something Worth Watching?

 Anti-aging usually brings to mind skincare and supplements, not psychedelics.
 Yet scientists are beginning to explore whether psilocybin influences the cellular stress responses that drive biological aging.
 The research is early, but the questions are getting more interesting.
-Why Psilocybin Is Entering the Anti-Aging Conversation Aging is often framed as inevitable decline.
-Slower recovery.
-Lower energy.
-Systems that simply do not bounce back the way they once did.
-But biolo
+Why Psilocybin Is Entering the Anti-Aging Conversation Aging is often framed as inevitable decline: slower recovery, lower energy, systems that simply don't bounce back the way they once did.
+But biolog

 Katy Scheck